American-Israeli soldier held hostage in Gaza was ‘killed on October 7,’ Israel says

 “Omer loved sports, playing soccer, basketball, and volleyball, and served as the captain of his school’s sports teams,” the Hostages and Missing Families Forum said in a statement.
 “Family and friends described him as a warm, optimistic, and caring individual who ‘lights up the room the moment he enters.’”

+Believing Omer to be alive, they said they were hoping the ceasefire between Israel and Hezbollah in Lebanon could serve as a “time to refocus” on securing his release.

+“We have seen that attention both in Israel and around the world was taken from the war in Gaza to the war in Lebanon in the last four or five months, and that was a concern to us,” Ronen Neutra said.
+“But at the same time, we are disappointed that it was not combined with a hostage deal, which is really the most urgent element right now.
+We consider it a missed opportunity.”

 Neutra was one of seven American citizens held in Gaza.
-Four, including Neutra, have now been pronounced dead, with three believed to be alive.
+Four, including Neutra, have been pronounced dead.

+US President Joe Biden said in a statement on Monday that he and first lady Jill Biden were “devastated and outraged” following the announcement of Neutra’s death.

+“Less than a month ago, Omer’s mother and father joined me at the White House to share the pain they’ve endured as they prayed for the safe return of their son – pain no parent should ever know,” Biden wrote in the statement.

 The-CNN-Wire